 As with all contraception, it can take time to work out what suits you.
 If you have any questions or worries, please contact us at Claremont or go to website, listen to podcasts for more information.

-If after reading this you have any questions regarding the injection please complete an e-consult
+If after reading this you have any questions regarding the injection please complete Patient Triage

 Contraceptive Injection appointment/request review